INSIDE: Our Japanese Street Food Guide on What to Eat in Tokyo.

 In 1875, when the world was rapidly changing for those like him in traditional roles that were becoming redundant, and new-age bakeries were booming in Japan, his clever combination of Japanese food sensibilities with western-style bread was an instant hit.

-So much so, you can find anpan bread in every bakery in Japan today.
+So much so, you can find anpan buns in every bakery in Japan today.

 Buy Hapi Hot Wasabi flavored peas in any Japanese supermarket in either a pouch or a tin.